Julesmcghouls/firebasics/dog-blog/README.md

 # Simple Blogging Application

-This is a simple blogging application built using Firebase, Firestore, JavaScript, HTML, CSS, and Firebase Authentication.
+This is a simple blogging application built using JavaScript, HTML, CSS, and LocalStorage.
 The app allows users to register, log in, and create blog posts.

 ## Features